 Another common knowledge is that the basic design of the colorful official uniforms, Renaissance style, is of Michelangelo.
-The latter is however not true.
+The latter is, however, not true.
 According to the official Vatican website, the designer is Jules Repond, one of the previous Papal Swiss Guard commanders (early XX century).
-He is sometimes told to be inspired by the picture of men carrying the litter of Pope Julius II on one of the Raphael’s fresco on a wall in the Vatican complex.
-As is located in the Musei Vaticani area I tried to find it on photos I did inside.
-Indeed, the men carrying the litter wear robes with white collars and sleeves that are slightly of a comparable design.
+He is sometimes told to be inspired by the picture of men carrying the litter of Pope Julius II on one of Raphael’s fresco on a wall in the Vatican complex.
+As is located in the Musei Vaticani area, I tried to find it on the photos I did inside.
+Indeed, the men carrying the litter wear robes with white collars and sleeves that are slight of a comparable design.
 But only slightly.
-However the colors are not a match.
-As it is stated on the Vatican website there are similarities because this is the Renaissance like design.
+However, the colors are not a match.
+As it is stated on the Vatican website, there are similarities because this is the Renaissance like the design.